Now Hiring on O‘ahu

 Are casino party dealer jobs legal in Honolulu?

 Yes.
 Hawai‘i prohibits commercial gambling, but casino-themed party events are explicitly legal because no real money is wagered.
-Guests play with prop chips for entertainment only, and dealers are paid an hourly wage by the event company — not by the table.
+Guests play with prop chips for entertainment only, and dealers are paid directly by the event company — not by the table.
 This is the only legal way to deal casino games in Honolulu, and it's the reason demand for trained party dealers on O‘ahu is so consistent.

 Do I need experience to deal casino games in Honolulu?